-The SFR-HAR relation generated via abundance matching is used to assign the SFR to galaxies following the accretion rate of the host dark matter haloes at each redshift.
-We then simply integrate the SFR forward across cosmic time to predict the stellar mass growth of each galaxy.
-According to the quenching mechanism that we aim to test, i.e., shock heating, we instantaneously halt the star formation, as detailed in Sect. \ref{sec_method_haloquenching}.
-When computing the stellar mass, we correct the SFR to include the loss rate of the stellar mass that goes into the interstellar medium using the \citet{reimers_1975} factor, $1-\mathcal{R}$, with $\mathcal{R}=0.4$ (e.g., \citealt{renzini_1988, girardi_2000, pietrinferni_2004})\footnote{We have checked that employing the \citet{leitner_2011} recipe yields the same results.}.
+The SFR-HAR relation generated via abundance matching was used to assign the SFR to galaxies following the accretion rate of the host dark matter haloes at each redshift.
+We then simply integrated the SFR forward across cosmic time to predict the stellar mass growth of each galaxy.
+Following the quenching mechanism that we aim to test (i.e. shock heating) we instantaneously halted the star formation, as detailed in Sect. \ref{sec_method_haloquenching}.
+When computing the stellar mass, we corrected the SFR to include the loss rate of the stellar mass that goes into the interstellar medium using the \citet{reimers_1975} factor, $1-\mathcal{R}$, with $\mathcal{R}=0.4$ (e.g. \citealt{renzini_1988, girardi_2000, pietrinferni_2004}).\footnote{We have checked that employing the \citet{leitner_2011} recipe yields the same results.}

-At each redshift, we will have a population of surviving\footnote{We use the term \textit{surviving} to define those centrals that have become satellites of another galaxy before a given redshift.} central galaxies, for which we are able to compute the relative amount of star-forming and quenched galaxies, according to the level of their SFRs.
-We stress that the fraction of quenched galaxies is an actual prediction of the model, which makes this work distinct from previous, more descriptive semi-empirical models, since it allows to directly test the quenching physical mechanisms.
+At each redshift, we obtained a population of surviving\footnote{We use the term 'surviving' to define those centrals that have become satellites of another galaxy before a given redshift.} central galaxies, for which we were able to compute the relative amount of star-forming and quenched galaxies, according to the level of their SFRs.
+We stress that the fraction of quenched galaxies is an actual prediction of the model, which makes this work distinct from previous, more descriptive semi-empirical models, since it allows us to directly test the quenching physical mechanisms.